jony89/reducer-action-interceptor/README.md

 ## Example

-Let's say we have one `MyContainer` that we want to different instances of him.
+Let's say we want two instances of `MyContainer`.

 `MyContainer` should export it's `actionCreators` object.
-Usually passed to the `connect` function where the `mapDispatchToProps` attribute should come).
+Usually this object passed to the `connect` function where the `mapDispatchToProps` attribute comes in.
 These are the actions that we will intercept.

 Now we can create two instances :